Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

 Inter-node logical two-qubit gates are assumed to be conducted by creating a physical Bell pair, transforming each of the two physical qubits into a logical qubit, performing \emph{purification} (a form of error detection) using multiple logical Bell pairs, and finally using the high-fidelity Bell pair to perform lattice surgery-style logical gates~\cite{nagayama2016interoperability,horsman2012surface,Litinski:Quantum.3.128,eisert2000oli}.
-We expect this approach to be higher performance than fully distributed lattice surgery~\cite{guinn2023codesignedsuperconductingarchitecturelattice,leone2024resourceoverheadsattainablerates}.
+We expect this approach to perform better than fully distributed lattice surgery~\cite{guinn2023codesignedsuperconductingarchitecturelattice,leone2024resourceoverheadsattainablerates}.